CodeWringer/ambersteel/documents/en/templates/template-culture.md

 * What are the greatest social faux pas?
 * What subjects or actions cause embarrassment or discomfort?

+### Food & Drink
+#### Seating Arrangements
+* Describe the eating arrangements: how is the table or other eating space arranged?
+  * Where is the place of honor for a guest?
+  * Where do the important members of the household sit or recline?
+  * Is there any arrangement by age or dignity of diners?
+  * Do men & women, parents & children, servants & masters eat separately, or does everyone eat together and how is status displayed at the table?
+* Do people sit when eating?
+How?

+#### Food Types & Variety
+* What foods, drinks and dishes are common and which are reserved for special occasions?
+* Which foods is the region famous for?
+* What foods are considered exotic or expensive?
+* What foods are normally eaten cooked versus raw?
+* What things, while edible, are never eaten?
+  * Are there religious or social norms governing what may and may not be eaten?
+* How many meals are considered normal in a day?
+  * What times of day are they served and in what manner?
+  * Which meals are substantial and which are smaller; which are more formal or more relaxed?
+* How is food preserved for later use and how reliable are the methods used?

+#### Eating & Social Class
+* What kinds of utensils, cutlery, & cookware, if any, do people use for cooking and eating?
+* What does the ordinary diet consist of in this region and how does it differ by social class or occupation?
+* What foods are considered beneath one's dignity to eat?
+* When food is in limited supply, is there a scheme of rationing or if not, who gets to continue eating well and who starves?
+* What distinguishes a formal, high-court dinner from an ordinary meal, besides quantity and variety of food?
+  * How do high-court manners differ from everyday ones?
+  * What is the order of a typical upper-class meal? -- is there a particular starting dish followed in proper order, or are all the dishes brought out at once?

 ## Onomastics
 * Are names for things mere matters of identification or are there deeper meanings?
   * Do names convey any kind of power over a thing or are they mere labels?